google-gemini/go-dreaming-of-adventure-sample/README.md

 1. Open this repo in Project IDX:
    - [Open in Project IDX](https://idx.google.com/import?url=https://github.com/google-gemini/go-dreaming-of-adventure-sample)
    - Wait for the import process to complete
+   - Open the IDX Panel and click "Authenticate" with the Gemini API integration.
+   - Once authenticated, click to get a key which will be copied to your keyboard.
+   - Add the key to the env variable section in `dev.nix`.

 1. Open a new terminal window:
    - Open the command palette (CTRL/CMD-SHIFT-P)
    - Begin typing **terminal**
    - Select **Terminal: Create New Terminal**
+   - Run `go run .`

 ## Local dev environment